-Okung raises fist; Marshall, Thomas not on field for anthem.
+Okung raises fist; Marshall, Thomas not on field for anthem

 - Woman helps man short on cash, finds out he's Keith Urban

-Marshall has knelt in the past during the national anthem following the lead of his college teammate, Colin Kaepernick, who started the protests in 2016 to bring attention to social injustices.
+Marshall has knelt in the past during the national anthem, following the lead of his college teammate, Colin Kaepernick, who started the protests in 2016 to bring attention to social injustices.
 They played together at Nevada.

-Thomas hasn’t been involved in the demonstrations but he wore the Malcom Jenkins “You ain’t listening” T-shirt at a pre-camp barbeque last month.
+Thomas hasn’t been involved in the demonstrations but he wore the Malcom Jenkins “You ain’t listening” T-shirt at a pre-camp barbecue last month.

 Okung stood with his fist raised behind the rest of the Chargers players, who lined up on the sideline for the anthem.

-Note: This story has been corrected to note that Okung’s first name is Russell, not Richard.